kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For web developers, who were technically set up to work remotely already, this was a job boom.
 They suddenly had job options available to them from around the world, not just in their hometown.</p>

-<p>On the whole, US companies have always employed remote developers from other countries.
-But based on what I saw, companies now seem more willing to hire stateside remote coders.</p>
+<p>Generally speaking, US companies have always hired remote developers from other countries.
+But based on what I saw, those companies now seem more willing to hire stateside remote coders.</p>

 <p>Remote hiring makes financial sense for businesses.
 They can either hire devs at USD$100,000+ a year, rent them an office, then maintain it with electricity, custodians, etc.</p>